 Fortunately, you don't need to fall prey to La Lechuza.
 There are many ways you can protect yourself from falling into her clutches.

 - If you see her, throw a mixture of salt and chili powder in her face.

-- You can tie seven knots in a rope and hang it by your door as a sign of respect and La Lechuza will leave you alone.
+- Tie seven knots in a rope and hang it by your door as a sign of respect, and La Lechuza will leave you alone.

-- Another claim states that by reciting a prayer, such as the Canticle of Mary the creature will be frightened away.
+- Recite a prayer, such as the Canticle of Mary, and the creature will be frightened away.

 There have been numerous La Lechuza sightings over the centuries.
 Some more recent ones keep the myth alive.

 Clyde Lewis at Ground Zero writes about an April 16, 2017 sighting of a humanoid owl creature one night at Humboldt Park in Chicago.
 Clyde tells of several witnesses seeing a two-foot tall humanlike owl.
 Other witnesses swore the humanoid bird was over six feet tall and black with huge red eyes.

 Three Women Harassed While Driving